XavierBerger/homeassistant-config/README.md

 ![demo](images/MultipleShoppingList_demo2.gif)

-Read the comment on the to of the script to see how to install and configure it.
+Comment on the to of the script and [post on HomeAssitant forum](https://community.home-assistant.io/t/an-appdaemon-solution-for-multiple-shopping-list/608858?u=xavb) is explaining how to install and configure it.

+Pour les francophones, un [sujet sur le forum HACF](https://forum.hacf.fr/t/liste-de-courses-multiples-multiple-shopping-lists/27450) explique comment configurer cette application.

 ### Garage Door